solidusio/solidus_paypal_commerce_platform/README.md

 This extension will automatically selecte a PayPal environment based on Rails environment so that "production" will be mapped to the "live" PayPal environment, and everything else will be routed to the "sandbox" PayPal environment.

-If you want to override these values you can either set `SolidusPaypalCommercePlatform.env` to `"live"` or `"sandbox"` inside an initializer.
+If you want to override these values you can either set `SolidusPaypalCommercePlatform.config.env` to `"live"` or `"sandbox"` inside an initializer.
 Or, alternatively, you can set the `PAYPAL_ENV` environment variable to one of the same two values.

 ### Custom PartnerID, PartnerClientID, and Nonce

-You can declare your PayPal Partner-ID and Partner-Client-ID as environment variables or set their values directly on `SolidusPaypalCommercePlatform`.
+You can declare your PayPal Partner-ID and Partner-Client-ID as environment variables or set their values directly on `SolidusPaypalCommercePlatform.config` or by using the configuration method detailed in the Customization section.

 #### Use ENV variables